Updated on 9th December, 2022 by Martin Astley

 - Adding mechanical protection to fixed installations

-- Replacing or refixing existing installation components’ enclosures
+- Replacing or repairing existing installation components’ enclosures

-- Electrical work involving the installation of light fittings and switches to existing circuits, or adding fused spurs and socket outlets to existing radial or ring circuits, but only if the work is not in a bathroom, kitchen, garden or other special ‘high-risk’ location and does not involve a special installation
+- Electrical work involving the installation of light fittings and switches to existing circuits, or the addition of fused spurs and socket outlets to existing radial or ring circuits, but only if the work is not performed in a bathroom, kitchen, garden, or other special “high-risk” location and does not require a special installation.

 When completing this minor work, installers must merely ensure that they follow and adhere to the manufacturer’s instructions and complete the work in a safe manner.